DN-debug/peux-os-sitebuild/src/pages/blog/hib-issue.md

 ---
 title: Installer fails -- swap issue
 date: '2022-03-03'
-excerpt: Learn about the alternative solution to  swap with hibernate issue.
+excerpt: Learn about the alternative solution to the "swap with hibernate issue.
 template: post
 ---
 This has been a known issue for sometime and I didn't get time to address this properly.
 So what is the issue that I'm talking about?